ApartmentAT/aat-api-docs/docs/apartments.md

 Without a subscription apartment.at **WILL NOT** receive or send any data between systems, and will always return HTTP 403 status code.

+After subscribing, apartment.at will use the availability from the Client.
+The apartment cannot be booked until the data is received.

 ### Endpoint
 ```